Brushes

 Brooms are the most widely used brush variety worldwide, found in homes, offices, warehouses, and factories.
 They are essential tools for maintaining cleanliness and promoting safety.
 In offices and homes, brooms help keep spaces clean and healthy by removing dust and debris.
 In industrial environments, where safety and productivity are closely linked, brooms of various shapes and sizes are employed to maintain order on factory floors, in warehouses, and in common areas such as break rooms.
 Their versatility makes them an enduring staple in cleaning and maintenance operations.

 Industrial operations, commercial enterprises, and individuals around the globe rely on brushes for a wide range of purposes.
 In particular, the manufacture and fabrication of plastic, wooden, and metal parts often generate significant amounts of debris.
-Push brooms and sweepers, used alongside ventilation systems and vacuums, play a critical role in maintaining clean and safe work environments.
+Push brooms and sweepers, used alongside ventilation systems and vacuums, play a key role in maintaining clean and safe work environments.
 While brooms are the simplest type of brush, they share the fundamental principle that defines all brushes: a collection of bristles mounted onto a surface.

 Bottle Brush